-6. Witnessing of MSP's First Ten Installations
+6. Witnessing of MSP's Initial Installations

-After receiving its letter of eligibility, each MSP shall be required to submit a work schedule to each utility for the first 10 installations by the MSP in that utility's service area.
+After receiving its letter of eligibility, each MSP shall be required to submit a work schedule to each utility for selection of at least 10 new meter installations representative of the different meter types and sizes the MSP expects to install in that utility's service area.
 The work schedule submitted by the MSP to the utility shall include the customer name, service point address, and the date and time of change.
 A copy of these work schedules shall also be provided to Staff.